navneethramachandran14/portfolioprojects/README.md

 Covid Project is a data-driven initiative that aims to analyze and understand the impact of the COVID-19 pandemic using various data sources and analytical techniques.
 Tool/Skill used - SQL

-Data Professional Survey breakdown -
-The Data Professional Survey project is a comprehensive research initiative that aims to collect and analyze data on various aspects of the data profession, including job roles, skills, tools, technologies, trends, and challenges.
-Tool/Skill used - PowerBI